Infernalboy95000/CC-TrutleCrafter/README.md

 Every item name represented by those colors and symbols will be drawn bellow.
 You will also see what the recipe is making, and how much of it every time.

+For some recipes, you'll see a "#" on the name, that's not a name.
+That's a tag.
+This recipe will accept any item that matches the tag.
+Like the chest recipe, that can accept any type of logs.
+You can even mix them while crafting!

 Here's the window:
 ![client_window_2](https://github.com/user-attachments/assets/a94655ae-a62b-4e71-a881-c1ff0f009c9f)